Odgug/Vault-Filters/README.md

 <details open>
 <summary style="font-size: 1.75em; font-weight: bold">
-New Item Attributes (Click to Expand)
+New Item Attributes (Click to Collapse/Expand)
 </summary>

 (Everything inside {} is the parameter of the attribute, with the contents being an example parameter.